-1. Individuals who believe they may have experienced discrimination, but are uncertain whether a complaint is justified or whether they wish to initiate a formal complaint, may discuss their concerns confidentially and informally with the Vice President/Academic Affairs, Vice President/Student Development, an academic dean, or Associate Dean/Human Resources.
+1. Individuals who believe they may have experienced discrimination, but are uncertain whether a complaint is justified or whether they wish to initiate a formal complaint, may discuss their concerns confidentially and informally with the Vice President/Academic Affairs, Student Development office, an academic dean, or Associate Dean/Human Resources.
 Students may also consult a counselor.
 To the extent possible, the anonymity of the complainant will be maintained, if requested.